 Surety bonds are a promise by a surety company to pay a first party if a second party fails to meet its obligations.
 Three parties are involved:

-Role of the Small Business Administration: The SBA’s Surety Bond Guarantee Program guarantees several types of eligible surety bonds for a fee of 0.729% of contract value.
+Role of the Small Business Administration (SBA): The SBA Surety Bond Guarantee Program guarantees several types of contract bonds for a fee of 0.60% of the contract value.
 If the principal fails to meet contractual obligations, the SBA will reimburse the surety for some of its losses (up to 90%) on contracts up to $10 million.

-Different types of surety bonds address specific situations.
+The surety bond definition encompasses several types of surety bonds used for different situations.
 Most have a few characteristics in common:

-- Working Capital: Sureties usually require principals to have an amount of working capital — that is, current assets minus current liabilities—equal to at least 10% of the total bonded amount.
+- Working capital: Sureties usually require principals to have an amount of working capital — that is, current assets minus current liabilities.
+Though it will depend on the size of the principal, the requirement is generally between 5% to 10% of the total bonded amount.

-- Bond Premium: A fee of 1% to 15% of the bonded amount charged by the surety and paid by the principal annually.
+- Bond premium: A fee of typically 1% to 15% of the bonded amount charged by the surety and typically paid by the principal upfront for the entire term.

-- Bond Term: A surety bond usually has a term of one to four years.
-Some are perpetual, with no expiration date.
+- Bond term: A surety bond usually has a term of one to four years and can be renewed if needed.